 The following notes apply to the table above:

-- Under Linux, VNC Server in Service Mode can be configured to log to different facilities using the SyslogFacility parameter.
+- Using Linux, VNC Server running in Service mode. can be configured to log to different facilities using the SyslogFacility parameter.

-- Under Linux, the default destination for VNC Server in Virtual Mode is Standard Error, but
+Using Linux, the default destination for VNC Server in Virtual mode is Standard error.
+However, vncserver-virtual (or the vncserver symlink) automatically redirects this to file at:

-~/.vnc/<computer>:<display-number>.log.
-Note the output of the X server session is included.
+Please note that the output of the x server session is included.

-- Under Linux, each time a user connects to the VNC Server in Virtual Mode daemon, a new instance of VNC Server in Virtual Mode is immediately started, and its log output automatically redirected to file as above.
+- Using Linux each time a user connects to the VNC Server using the virtual mode daemon, a new instance of VNC Server in virtual mode is immediately started.
+Its log output automatically redirects to file.

-- As of version 6.7.0 of VNC Server, default logging to event logs (windows) and syslog (Mac and Linux) defaults to level 10.
-Logging to file across all operating systems in the table above also defaults to level 30 from version 6.7.0 of VNC Server.
+- From version 6.7.0 of VNC Server, default logging to event logs / syslog defaults to level 10.
+Logging to file across all supported operating systems now defaults to level 30 from version 6.7.0 of VNC Server.
+The same applies to version 6.20.113 of VNC Viewer.

-*Under Linux or Mac, VNC Server also automatically logs connections authenticated using the system authentication or single sign-on schemes to the syslog AUTHPRIV facility, typically located at
+Under Linux or Mac, VNC Server also automatically logs connections authenticated using system authention or single sign-on schemes to the syslog AUTHPRIV facility.
+This is typically located at /var/log/auth.log and /var/log/secure/log respectively.

 Quickly generating debug logs